While I no longer work for NASA, the goals of the space program are still very dear to me.

 I remember the astronauts who put their lives on the line every mission to further man’s exploration of the unknown, and, perhaps more importantly, the hundreds of dedicated men and women who work behind the scenes every mission.

 With the advent of the much more complex Space Shuttle, the role of Mission Control became more and more critical.
+Since I left, the roles have expanded to full-time International Space Station control and exciting new programs that are resuming both NASA and commercial manned launches.

 One line of the Flight Controller’s Creed reminds us to